 - LOCATION: Google Maps

-Centro Cultural Casa No 6 was the former home of some wealthy Campechan merchant.
+Centro Cultural Casa No 6 was the former home of some wealthy Campechan merchants.
 It is now a living museum that attempts to show you how people lived long ago.
 There’s a pretty courtyard along with three rooms that have been stuffed with some old furniture: a bedroom, living room, and kitchen.

 The rooms and furniture didn’t quite gel with me.
-It didn’t feel like this was the original set up of the home.
+It didn’t feel like this was the original setup of the home.
 It’s like three rooms were chosen and some old furniture was arranged in the rooms but it didn’t seem like this was how the home would have been organized long ago.
 If you’ve been to the Quinta Montes Molina Mansion in Merida, Centro Cultural Casa No 6 pales in comparison.

 6. Museo El Palacio (City Museum of Campeche)

 - Open: 10:00 AM – 3:00 PM